TreeBASE/treebase/BUILDING.md

   and JavaScript libraries from [treebase-web](treebase-web)
 - the compiled classes of [treebase-core](treebase-core), which should be bundled into the WAR as a JAR archive (i.e. in `WEB-INF/lib/treebase-core-1.0-SNAPSHOT.jar`),
-- all the pre-requisite JARs, including headless Mesquite (`WEB-INF/lib/mesquite-2.01.tb.jar`).
+- all the pre-requisite JARs, including headless Mesquite (`WEB-INF/lib/mesquite-2.01.tb.jar`),
+- all configuration files, appropriately edited.

-This means that the total size of the WAR archive should exceed 50Mb.
+This means that the total size of the WAR archive should be around 52Mb.

 Deployment
 ----------